MrToto12/classroom-manager/README.md

 ## Installation
 1. Download this project as zip and extract it.
 2. Import it in your preferred IDE.
 3. Migrate the [database file](DBFacultad.sql) into your **PostgreSQL** manager.
+We've used [pgAdmin 4](https://www.pgadmin.org/download/)
 4. Verify you have already installed `org.postgresql.Driver` and it's been added to project external libraries.
-In case you don't download it from the [official page](https://jdbc.postgresql.org/download/)
+In case you don't have it, download it from the [official page](https://jdbc.postgresql.org/download/)
 5. Connect your database by modifying the following lines in `src/Db/DbConnect/DbConnect.java`
    ```java